-> General (Ret.)
-Jean-Paul PALOMÉROS
+General (Ret.)
+Jean-Paul Paloméros

-> Senior Advisor, CEIS-Avisa Partners, and former NATO Supreme Allied Commander Transformation (SACT)
+Former NATO Supreme Allied Commander Transformation

-> General Jean Paul Paloméros occupied several positions within the French Air Force.
+General Jean Paul Paloméros occupied several positions within the French Air Force.
 As SACT, General Paloméros was in charge of preparing NATO's military forces and capabilities to face current and future missions assigned to The Atlantic Alliance.
 His tasks ranged from military strategy, capability development, collective education, training and exercises for 28 NATO nations.
 General Paloméros has in-depth expertise on the impact of digital transformation and cyberdefence.

-> SVP, Chief Research Officer, VMware
+Chief Research and Innovation Officer at VMware

 Chris Wolf leads the research & innovation activities that are accelerating and extending VMware’s technology leadership.